Visa

 Useful Tips

-• Keep in mind that applying for a visa can take up to three months.
+• Keep in mind that applying for a visa can take several months in some countries.

 • Please ensure that your passport is valid for the entire length of your desired stay in Germany.